renTramontano/RebrickableSDK/README.md

 ```

 ## Use LegoSDK in your code
-To use the SDK generate the `API Key` from the following address: https://rebrickable.com/users/kingborn187/settings/#api
+To use the SDK generate the [API Key](https://rebrickable.com/users/kingborn187/settings/#api)
 ```swift
 let legoApi = LegoAPI(apiKey: "<YOUR_API_KEY>")
 ```